Best Ultrasonic Cleaners FAQ's

 Q. What is the cycle time of my ultrasonic cleaner?

-Cycles should last 10-20 minutes depending on how contaminated the components are.
-E.G. after a 10 minute cycle, allow the device to rest for 10 minutes before running it again.
-Most things clean within 20 - 30 minutes.
+Cycles should last about 20 minutes depending on how contaminated the components are.
+Most things clean within 20 - 30 minutes, but some customers leave items in an ultrasonic tank for an hour.

 Q. If there is problem after the warranty expires, can you get spares and repair the cleaner?